azdavis/millet/docs/manual.md

 #### Configuration

-There are no options to configure the naive formatter (other than to enable it or not).
+There are no options to configure the formatter.

 This is by design.
-More options means more ability to have different formatting styles.
+More options means more [bikeshedding][bike-shed].

 [cm]: https://www.smlnj.org/doc/CM/new.pdf
 [marketplace]: https://marketplace.visualstudio.com/items?itemName=azdavis.millet